Filipino World War II Veterans Parole Program

 The family member for whom a Form I-130 was filed.

 These beneficiaries may be eligible for parole based on their relationship to the principal beneficiary.
-If the principal beneficiary is not approved for parole, the derivative beneficiaries will not be approved.
+If we do not approve the principal beneficiary for parole, we will not approve the derivative beneficiaries.

-In certain circumstances, if a principal beneficiary has married or has had a child since the Form I-130 was approved, that spouse or unmarried child under 21 may become a derivative beneficiary and be eligible for parole based on their relationship to the principal beneficiary.
+In certain circumstances, if a principal beneficiary has married or has had a child since we approved their Form I-130, that spouse or unmarried child under 21 may become an add-on derivative beneficiary and be eligible for parole based on their relationship to the principal beneficiary.

 You may request parole for your qualifying relatives if you meet the following requirements: